code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 }
 {% endhighlight %}

-To trigger above test case, open a command prompt in the projects root folder and execute following Maven command:
+To trigger above test case, open a command prompt in the project root folder and execute following Maven command:

 {% highlight plaintext %}
 mvn test